 They use the information they gather to report to the court and to advocate for the child’s needs in the foster care system.
 CASA volunteers commit to represent and advocate for a child’s best interests until the child finds a safe, permanent home.

 Read our Frequently Asked Questions about being a CASA volunteer.

 Ready to Speak Up for a Child Who Needs You?

-Use the zip code search to find your local CASA program and send them a request form for more information on becoming a CASA volunteer.
+Take the first step towards becoming a CASA volunteer by locating your local CASA program.
+Use the zip code search to find your program and send them a request form for more information on becoming a CASA volunteer.